YichuXu/S3ANet/README.md

 ### Paper
 **[S³ANet: Spatial–Spectral Self-Attention Learning Network for Defending Against Adversarial Attacks in Hyperspectral Image Classification](https://ieeexplore.ieee.org/document/10478963)**

-Please cite our paper if you find it useful for your research.
+if you find it useful for your research, please consider giving this repo a ⭐ and citing our paper!
+We appreciate your support！😊

 ```
 @article{S³ANet,